Benchmarking Language Modeling for Lossless Compression of Full-Fidelity Audio: Experimental Setup

 Table~\ref{tab:results} presents compression rates across all methods and bit depths.
 Throughout this section, percentages refer to relative gains (e.g., 2x to 3x is a 50\% improvement, yielding 50\% smaller files).
 At 8-bit, the standard and proposed Trilobyte tokenization schemes are equivalent: both substantially outperform FLAC, achieving 370\%, 163\%, and 119\% improvements on Beethoven, YouTube Mix, and SC09, respectively.
 The wide variation in Trilobyte's 8-bit performance (2.08--7.94x) indicates that compression gains depend heavily on audio domain structure---here, the music datasets are acoustically narrow (solo piano) and compress better than SC09 (multi-speaker, multi-microphone).

 At 16-bit, AR modeling provides consistent compression gains relative to FLAC, though the gains are modest compared to those seen for 8-bit audio: 15\%, 31\%, and 21\% improvements on VCTK, MusDB18 Mono, and LibriSpeech, respectively.
 Moreover, at 16-bit, FLAC compression rate correlates to Trilobyte compression rate across datasets ($r = 0.92$, $p \ll 0.01$).
 Higher sample rates appear to have less of an effect on overall compression rate relative to bit depth---some high sample rate datasets compress better than low rate ones (VCTK at 48kHz is 2.66x vs. LibriSpeech at 16kHz is 2.11x).
-Sample-level tokenization performs comparably to Trilobyte on some datasets (2.64x on MusDB18 Mono, 2.66x on VCTK) but generally falls short, particularly on music.
+Sample-level tokenization performs comparably to Trilobyte on some datasets (2.66x on VCTK, 2.47x on Birdvox, 2.64x on MusDB18 Mono) but generally falls short, particularly on music.
 Notably, Epidemic Sound achieves 3.40x compression with Trilobyte, a 29\% improvement over FLAC.

 At 24-bit, bit depth becomes the fundamental barrier: the 16.7M-token vocabulary required for sample-level tokenization is completely intractable, requiring approximately 12B parameters for the output projection matrix alone.
 Trilobyte's hierarchical byte-level decomposition sidesteps this exponential scaling by reducing the vocabulary to just 256 tokens, enabling the first tractable 24-bit language model compression.
 However, our approach (1.48x) falls 9\% short of FLAC (1.63x).
 One possible explanation is that a non-trivial amount of the information in the least significant bits at $24$-bit is imperceptible noise---audio tool chains with up to $144$dB of dynamic range are needed to preserve the signal at $24$ bits.
 Rice coding in FLAC may be nearly optimal for compressing this low amplitude noise.
 The in-context LM approach with pretrained Llama-2-7B underperforms both FLAC and Trilobyte across all datasets and bit depths except for 8-bit SC09, suggesting that text-pretrained models without domain-specific training struggle to capture audio structure effectively.